David Platt (Coronation Street): Storylines

 In November 2008, David feuds with the Windass family when they refuse to pay for work that Tina's father Joe McIntyre (Reece Dinsdale) has carried out.
 David threatens Eddie (Steve Huison) and Anna Windass (Debbie Rush) with a crowbar.
 Len (Conor Ryan) and Gary Windass (Mikey North) steal Joe's work tools in retaliation.
 David then destroys their kitchen, so the Windass family remove the Platt's kitchen from their house.
 Gail and Anna are forced to call a truce to avoid more problems.
 David spends time away from Weatherfield when Tina wants nothing more to do with him.
 Upon his return, he becomes jealous of Tina and Gary's friendship.
 David frames Gary for theft and also tricks him into buying stolen goods.
 He then enlists Gary to commit robbery, which goes wrong when Gail's father Ted Page (Michael Byrne), interrupts them, calls the police and has a heart attack.
 Gary decides to confess to the police, which leads to David being arrested.
 David becomes jealous when Tina begins a relationship with Jason Grimshaw (Ryan Thomas).
 David discovers that Joe is addicted to prescription medication and agrees to supply him with drugs as long as he tries to break Tina and Jason up.
 In February 2010, Joe drowns in a boating accident while on his honeymoon in the Lake District, but the police presume that he has been murdered and arrest Gail.
 David has to scheme in order to prove Gail's innocence.
-In late 2010, Tina begins a relationship with Graeme Proctor (Craig Gazey).
+In late 2010, Tina begins a relationship with David's friend Graeme Proctor (Craig Gazey).
 This upsets David and he feels betrayed.
 David suffers a black-out while driving and knocks Graeme over.
 No one believes David's versions of events and the police arrest him for attempted murder.
 Before the court case is about to begin, David passes out again and everyone begins to realise he was telling the truth.
 He is found to be suffering from epilepsy.

 David returns from a holiday in Tenerife and announces his engagement to "Candy", aka Kylie Turner (Paula Lane).
 Gail is angry and tries to convince David to change his mind as she does not approve of Kylie.
 David and Kylie then get married in April 2011.
 David fights to take custody of Kylie's son Max Turner (Harry McDermott), but ends up feuding with her sister Becky McDonald (Katherine Kelly), with Kylie trying to avoid it.
 David insists that Steve and Becky are not fit to look after Max, proving this when he saves Max from being run over.
 David has to deal with Gail and Kylie feuding.
 When he learns that Gail has tried to bribe Kylie to leave, he threatens to leave home.
 Kylie gets a job at the salon with David.
 He is upset when Max is put up for adoption and she does not want to prevent it.
 He tells her that they must change their ways and convince social services to allow Max to live with them.